constellation-cards/crux/README.md

 You can optionally set `CRUX_CARDS_DECK` to the full name of a deck from the cards JSON file, e.g. "CORE".
 This will only process cards from that deck.

+If you specify `CRUX_CONTEXT_TEMPLATE`, this file will be used for the doT template.

 Build artifacts will be copied to the path specified in `CRUX_CARDS_BUILD`.
 You should mount a directory at this point to capture the results.